Two per cent measurement of $H_0$ from Cepheids alone: Introduction

 A persistent concern is that the Hubble tension may arise not from new physics, but rather from unknown systematics or other modelling deficiencies in the $H_0$ inference pipelines.
 This has led to a battery of cross-checks on both the \ac{CMB} and distance ladder sides, which has not however yielded any definitive conclusion.
 Alternative \ac{CMB} data and analysis methods corroborate the \textit{Planck} measurement to high precision~\citep{WMAP,Planck_intermediate,ACT_H0,SPT_H0,Efs_planck,Calabrese_2025,Camphuis_2025}, a range of systematics have been investigated and found not to impact the inferred $H_0$ significantly~\citep{Riess_2022,Riess_2022B,Riess_2023,Bhardwaj_2023,Riess_2024,Najeira_2025,Carreres_2025,Tsaprazi_2025}, and multiple alternative reconstructions of the local distance ladder---and other low-redshift methods---prefer a higher $H_0$, albeit with lower precision than SH0ES (e.g.~\citealt{Burns,megamaser, Schombert,Blakeslee_2021,Dhawan,Jaegar,Vogl_2024,Jensen_2025}).
 These studies have consolidated the belief that the Hubble tension is real and demands an explanation invoking new physics rather than deficiencies in the data analysis.

 A key approach for assessing the robustness of the SH0ES inference---and that of the local distance ladder more generally---is to drop or swap out various of the star types used.
 In particular the \acp{SN}, which in SH0ES extend the Hubble diagram from $z=0.0233$ to $z=0.15$, are sometimes considered a weak link: they require standardisation based on light curve and environmental properties, complex dust corrections, absolute-magnitude calibration from lower-rung distance data and complex simulation-based selection modelling (e.g.~\citealt{SN1,SN2,SN3,SN4,Efs_SNe,Wojtak_2025}).
-This raises the question of whether $H_0$ may be inferred (albeit to lower precision) without them, which was in fact the original method~\citep{Hubble}.
+This raises the question of whether $H_0$ may be inferred (albeit to lower precision) without them, which was in fact the original method of~\cite{Hubble}, and also employed by~\cite{Willick_2001}, who measured $H_0$ from geometry- and Cepheid-based distances---just as we do here.
 A discrepancy could then imply systematics in the full SH0ES analysis; as this is the only $H_0$ analysis that exhibits a statistically significant discrepancy with \textit{Planck}, this has the potential to pull the rug out from under the Hubble tension itself.